ecn310/course-project-international-trade-policy/InternationalTradePolicy_Contract.md

   5. Agregate Data to form models
   6. Write a desrciptive report tying teh data to our thesis.

-## What are our expectations on attendace, frequency, and attentiveness at meetings ##
+## What are our expectations on attendance, frequency, and attentiveness at meetings ##
   - Agree on meeting dates and location in adavnce.
     - Meet once to every two weeks, even if not necesary; to check in.
     - Communicate as much as necesary for outsid meetings.
-  - 100% attendace, if unavailable, see to reschedule, but if not possible, send their portion of the work.
+  - 100% attendance, if unavailable, see to reschedule, but if not possible, send their portion of the work.
   - Come prepared with your portion of work done, as efficiently as possible.

 ## Policy and Proceedures that we agree on to meet our goals of this project: ##